gaelmoccand/Cpp_Weekly/optional/README.md

 That works but it creates an additional temporary object.
 The code creates a temporary object and then moves it into the object stored in optional.

-Here we can use a more efficient constructor - specifically by leveraging std::in_place_t:
+Here we can use a more efficient constructor - specifically by using **std::in_place** tag:

 ```cpp
 std::optional<MyType> opt{std::in_place};